kvarak/dnd/docs/_Classes/barbarian.md

 Also, you have advantage on Strength checks made to dig, demolish, or excavate using a tool or object.

 ### Cliff Running
-Starting at 10th leveL you have a climbing speed equal to your walking speed.
+You have a climbing speed equal to your walking speed.
 You don't need free hands to use this speed unless you are climbing a surface that isn't made of some kind of earth.

 In addition, when you jump off of a surface made of earth, you draw power from the earth to boost your leap, increasing your high jump distance by a number of feet equal to your Constitution modifier (minimum + 1) and your long jump distance by twice that amount.
 Finally, you have tremorsense that extends out to a radius of 60 feet while you are raging, allowing you to sense through the earth.

 ### Seismic Smash
 You gain the ability to smash the ground itself and create a great seismic shockwave.
 As an ***action*** while raging and wielding a melee weapon, you can strike the ground with this power.
-Each other creature on the ground within 30 feet of you must make a Dexterity saving throw (DC 8 + your proficiency bonus + your Strength modifier).
+Each other creature on the ground within 30 ft must make a Dexterity saving throw (DC 8 + your proficiency bonus + your Strength modifier).
 You can choose to use a smaller radius, if desired.

 On a failed saving throw, a target takes bludgeoning damage equal to your barbarian level + your Strength modifier and is knocked prone.
 On a successful saving throw, a target takes half as much damage and isn't knocked prone.

-If the ground in the area is loose earth or stone, it becomes difficult terrain until cleared Each 5-foot radius portion requires at least 1 minute to clear by hand.
+If the ground in the area is loose earth or stone, it becomes difficult terrain until cleared.
+Each 5 ft radius portion requires at least 1 minute to clear by hand.
 When you use this ability, you can choose to damage the ground in the area, structures in contact with the ground in the area, both, or neither.
 This ability deals twice as much damage to those objects.

 Once you use this feature, you can't use it again until you finish a short rest.